Overview

 Other tests might be needed to look for Kaposi sarcoma in the lungs or the digestive tract.

-Test to find Kaposi sarcoma in the digestive tract might include:
+Tests to find Kaposi sarcoma in the digestive tract might include:

 - Fecal occult blood test.
 This test detects hidden blood in stool.
 If it shows hidden blood, other tests might be needed to find the source.
 Other tests include an endoscopy or colonoscopy.
 These tests are used to see if Kaposi sarcoma is causing the bleeding.

 - Endoscopy.
 In this test, a thin tube, called an endoscope, is passed through the mouth.
-It allows a health care professional to look at the esophagus, stomach and first part of the small intestine.
+It allows a healthcare professional to look at the esophagus, stomach and first part of the small intestine.

 - Colonoscopy.
 In this test, a thin tube called a colonoscope goes through the rectum and into the colon.
 It allows a health professional to look at the walls of these organs.